 The Corporation shall hold regular, annual meetings at a minimum of once each year.

-The meeting held during the month of September shall be designated as the annual meeting of the Corporation at which time Board of Directors shall be elected or re- elected for the new year.
+The membership meeting of the Corporation held during the month of September shall be designated as the annual meeting of the Corporation at which time Board of Directors shall be elected or re- elected for the new year.
 The newly elected Board of Directors shall assume their new duties on October 1st.

 Board of Directors shall elect their officers at their annual meeting of the Board of Directors in October.
-The Board of Directors is made of those referred to in Article III of these bylaws.
+The Board of Directors is made of those referred to in Article IV of these bylaws.
 Newly elected Board of Directors members and outgoing Board of Directors members should attend this meeting.
 The newly elected Board of Directors members will not have voting rights until October 1st.

-Any other meeting(s) may be called when deemed necessary by the Board of Directors.
+Any other meeting(s) may be called for the membership or Board of Directors when deemed necessary by the Board of Directors.

 A quorum for the annual meeting shall be considered one quarter of the members referred to in Article III of these bylaws and this number of members must be present to conduct official business of the Corporation.
-A quorum for a board of director meeting shall be a majority of the Board of Directors.
+A quorum for a Board of Directors meeting shall be a majority of the Board of Directors.

 4

-The affiliate conducts all business based on the adaptations:
+The Corporation as a 4-H affiliate conducts all business based on the adaptations:

 Motto – the official motto shall be “To Make The Best Better”